cylestio/cylestio-monitor/docs/index.md

   </div>
 </div>

-## Overview
+## For Agent Developers

-Cylestio Monitor intercepts key MCP and LLM calls and logs call parameters, durations, and responses as structured JSON events.
-Each event includes a severity flag ("alert") if suspicious or dangerous terms are detected.
-Dangerous prompts are blocked, while suspicious ones are flagged for review.
+### Why Cylestio Monitor?

+Cylestio Monitor provides essential oversight for AI agents by intercepting MCP and LLM API calls, logging critical parameters, and detecting security threats.
+Our monitoring solution helps you:

+- **Secure your AI systems** by detecting and blocking dangerous prompts
+- **Track performance metrics** with detailed call duration and response time data
+- **Meet compliance requirements** with structured, audit-ready logging
+- **Debug interactions** with comprehensive event data

+All with minimal configuration and zero code changes to your existing agents.

-## Key Features
+### Key Features

-- **Zero-configuration setup**: Just import and enable monitoring
+- **Zero-configuration setup**: Import and enable with just two lines of code
 - **Automatic framework detection**: Works with MCP and popular LLM clients
 - **Security monitoring**: Detects and blocks dangerous prompts
-- **Structured logging**: All events are logged in a structured JSON format
 - **Performance tracking**: Monitors call durations and response times
-- **Global SQLite database**: Stores all events in a shared, OS-agnostic location
+- **Structured logging**: Events stored in SQLite with optional JSON output
+- **Dashboard integration**: View your monitoring data with our open source dashboard

-## Quick Installation
+### Quick Installation

 ```bash
 pip install cylestio-monitor
 ```

-## Basic Usage
+### Basic Usage

 ```python
 from cylestio_monitor import enable_monitoring